 This page lists kits and r-t-r items in Society project number order.

-Up-to-date prices can be found in the NGS online Shop.
+Up-to-date prices and indications of stock levels can be found in the NGS online Shop.

 Kit No. 1: BR Hopper Wagon HJO/HJV (NGSK0010) (era 4-7) (decals=NGST0010)